A freelance business is mainly composed of time spent in creative/client work and time spent in administrative work.

 - Simple and easy to learn

 - Some features may be considered “basic” if you are looking for very niche-focused solutions.
-For example, while Hectic can be great to run a freelance photography business, it’s not entirely focused on photography businesses nor a custom solution only for that niche.
+For example, while Moxie can be great for running a freelance photography business, it’s not entirely focused on photography businesses or a custom solution only for that niche.

-The second tier (most popular plan) runs at $11.99 per month.
-Their third plan is for Teams of up to 10 members, and has custom pricing options if you need it for bigger teams.
+Moxie offers two tiers.
+The Pro tier (the most popular plan) runs at $16 per month if you pay annually.
+Their second plan is for Teams of up to 5 members and has custom pricing options if you need it for bigger teams.

 Bonsai or Hello Bonsai as it’s also known, was created to help freelancers do the “business chores” that creatives and busy professionals may find boring or painful.